mansi-p/Pakistan_Corridor_Investment_Analysis/1921_Census/README.md

 2. Dataset 'temp1921-t17(v13)-out' has occupation 'Total order 1a' (different from nomenclature used in other datasets such as 'Total order 1' and 'Total suborder a').
 No explaination has been offered regarding its meaning.
 The dataset does not have cultivation as occupation, as well.
 3. Dataset 'temp1921-t17(v16)-out' has 'Ordinary cultivation' listed as an occupation twice, with different population values in variable columns under the names '2.
 Ordinary cultivation' and 'Total order 1(a) Ordinary cultivation'.
 For now, Data under 'Total order 1(a)'' has been classified as per cultivation data from other datasets whereas '2.
 Ordinary cultivation' has been retained under the same title with suffix '_2'
 4. Dataset 'temp1921-t17(v18)' has no district or state listed - just 'Central India' as the abstract region
+5. Dataset 'temp1921-t17(v12)' has no district or state specified

 The .do file associated with this README first reads all the excel files in the selected folder and converts them into .dta format.
 Since each of these datasets have a unique combination of structure, position of the selected variables (column numbers are different), and difference in naming formats, each of these files are individually cleaned and stored as a new .dta file with the same name as before, with the suffix '_clean'.
 Then, the individual cleaned files are appended at the lowest common denominator of state, to generate a 1921 dataset of agricultural workers.